Kondo overscreening in the presence of superconductivity: N-particle eigenstates

 where $\ket{0}$ is the vacuum $\psi_{\sigma,a_j}\ket{0}=0$.
 Here $A^\sigma_{a_j a_0}$ are the amplitudes for the $j^{\mathrm{th}}$ itinerant fermion with chirality index $\sigma$ and spin $a_j$ scattering off the localized impurity carrying spin $a_0$.
 Applying the Hamiltonian to the state $\ket{k}$, Schrodinger's equation fixes these amplitudes in the following form

 where the scattering fermion-impurity bare scattering matrix is given by

 where we suppressed the spin indices, and here

-and $I^{j0}$ is the identity operator; throughout, we use the convention that subscripts denote the spaces in which the operators act non trivially.
+and $I^{j0}$ is the identity operator; throughout, we use the convention that superscripts denote the spaces in which the operators act non-trivially.
 Since in one particle sector, the only interaction involves the fermion interacting with the impurity and changing its chirality, the identification of the impurity-electron S-matrix $S^{j0}$ completes the construction of the eigenstate $\ket{k}$ which has eigenvalue $E=k$.